matt-mendonca/podium-js/readme.md

 loading a reveal js deck into podium
 ------------------------------------
-- Place your reveal js directory into the slides directory
+- Place your reveal js directory into podium's slides directory
 - Create a podium.json file in the reveal js directory that specifies the name of the presentation and what route (url) you want to associate it with
 - Create a directory in the reveal js directory called public and place all of your static assets into it (e.g. css files, js files)
   - You shouldn't have to change any of the paths in your reveal js markup thanks to Express's static middleware routing magic
 - Include the socket io and podium js files in your reveal js markup
   - Since both of those files are accesible through express's static middleware, you should only need to add the following script tags before the closing body tag.
-Don't worry about changing the paths in your reaveal js deck markup.

 ```html
   <script src="/socket.io/socket.io.js"></script>
   <script src="podium.js"></script>
 ```

 podium will wire everything else up for you.
+You can reference the example slides directory included with podium.

-Note: podium try to load your slides from an index.html file from within your slides directory.
+Note: podium will try to load your slides from an index.html file from within your slides directory.

 using podium
 ------------